 Keywords: functional, asynchronous, map, data flow, stream, react

-Keith is the founder and co-organizer of Taipei.py, largest Python user group in Taiwan, a Senior Engineer at iCHEF, and was Chairperson of PyCon APAC 2015.
-He enjoys the quest of coding in software architecture and explores programming paradigms.
-His work mostly focuses on web/backend/cloud services since 2006, and he hands on tools of virtualization on hypervisors in 2016.
-In his spare time, he enjoys skateboarding, coffeeachemy, learning Japanese, and attempting to go hiking again.
+Keith is the founder and co-organizer of Taipei.py, largest Python user group in Taiwan, a Lead Software Engineer at iCHEF, and was Chairperson of PyCon APAC 2015.
+His work mostly focuses on web/backend/cloud services since 2006, and he hands on kernel tools of virtualization on hypervisors in 2016.